melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

 The first 3 lines create nextflow `Channels` for our `bam`, `dbsnp`, and `reference` inputs and ensures they are lists.

-The `Channel.toList()` aspect collects our files into a list, as the primary & secondary files for these datatypes must be passed together.
+The `Channel.toList()` aspect collects our files into a list, as the primary & secondary files for these datatypes must be passed together as a tuple.

 The `params.bam`, `params.dbsnp` and `params.reference` global variables we set up previously are used to supply the paths to our sample data for these channels.